 Steering Committee: Maxine Anderson (Co-chair), Abbot Bronstein, Margaret Ann Fitzpatrick Hanly, William Glover, Nancy Kulish, Marianne Robinson, Marie Rudden,, Ronnie Shaw, David Stevens, Bob White (Treasurer), Nancy Wolf (Chair).

-The North American IPA Working Parties are standing clinical research groups, developed in coordination with the Working Parties of the other IPA Regional Organizations, EPF and FEPAL, funded by the IPA.
+The North American Working Parties are standing clinical research groups, developed in coordination with the Working Parties of the other IPA Regional Organizations, EPF and FEPAL.

 Comparative Clinical Methods:

 Saturday, March 7th:

 Sunday, March 8th: 9:00 am – 1:30 pm